How to blur the background in Photoshop Tutorial

 Related:- Image Masking Using Photoshop

-There are a number of different ways to blur a background in Photoshop, each with a different level of control – and complexity.
+There are several different ways to blur a background in Photoshop, each with a different level of control – and complexity.
 After experimenting with everything from specific choices to a full-fledged depth map, we discovered that the field blur tool produced the greatest, most realistic results in the shortest amount of time.

 The field blur tool will easily simulate the blurring of a more costly lens, but Photoshop procedures are nearly always more work than creating the effect in the camera.
 Consider how a blur in a genuine image looks while you work.
 Everything on a two-dimensional plane in space is crisp when a lens focuses on it.

-The amount of blurring rises as you go away from the plane of focus — that is, away from the camera — but any objects in the same plane as your subject should stay in focus.
+The amount of blurring rises as you go away from the plane of focus — that is, away from the camera — but any objects in the same plane as your subject should stay focused.

-In Photoshop, learn how to blur a background?
+In Photoshop, learn how to blur the background in photoshop.

 1. Select the field blur tool from the toolbox